Fusion-Power-Plant-Framework/bluemira/documentation/source/equilibria/equilibria.rst

 .. math::
    :label: elongation

    \begin{aligned}
    \kappa_{u} =& \dfrac{z_{P_{2}}-z_C}{a}\\
    \kappa_{l} = & \dfrac{z_C-z_{P_{4}}}{a}\end{aligned}

+By convention, lower elongation values are always given as positive.

 The upper and lower triangularities are calculated as: